mrocklin/blog/_posts/work/2015-01-06-Towards-OOC-Scheduling.md

 1. Design a minimal task scheduling system
 2. Describe out-of-core nd-array algorithms using that system and run them with a simple scheduler
-3. Provide a numpy-like user experience on top of this system with Blaze.
+3. Provide a NumPy-like user experience on top of this system with Blaze.

 In these posts we used a simple twenty-line scheduler to execute array computations out-of-core.
 This scheduler, while simple, is inefficient for